animator/learn-python/CONTRIBUTING.md

 ## Any doubt?

-In case you are new to the open source ecosystem, we would be more than happy to guide you through the entire process.
-Just join our [Discord server](https://bit.ly/heyfoss) and drop a message in relevant channel.
+In case you are new to the open-source ecosystem, we are happy to guide you through the entire process.
+Just join our [Discord server](https://bit.ly/heyfoss) and drop a message in the relevant channel.